 - Use of open standards and well documented API.
 No more proprietary protocols or tons of money for consultants to create plugins, complex queries or reports.
 Hire your own development team or get commercial support from Neotropic SAS.

 - Light and fast.
 You don't need a cluster of 64GB RAM, octa-core servers.
-The most basic setup runs smoothly on a single 2GB RAM, dual core machine.
+The most basic setup runs smoothly on a conventional 2GB RAM, dual-core machine.

 - Forget the operating system lock-in.
 This software is cross-platform.

 - Community, not a corporate agenda defines the roadmap of the product.

 How is Kuwaiba licensed?Client and server are dual-licensed EPL v1 and GPL v3.
 The third party components used have their own compatible open source licenses (see details in the About page).

 Who is behind the development?This project is officially backed by Neotropic SAS.